 Last Updated on

-From swimming to fishing to hiking to sightseeing unique villages, Namhae Island is clearly the best island in South Korea!
+From swimming to fishing to hiking to sightseeing unique villages, Namhae Island beats Jejus as the best island in South Korea!

 South Korea is a country known for it’s modern-day technology and fast-paced capitol city.
 What most people don’t know about South Korea is that the peninsular country is covered with miles of gorgeous coastline.
 Turquoise water meets soft sand beside incredible foothills and mountains around the southern coast of South Korea.

-While Jeju Island has made a name as South Korea’s favorite resort island for natives and tourists, we argue that Namhae Island is even better.
+While Jeju Island has made a name as South Korea’s favorite resort island for natives and tourists (check out this Jeju itinerary!), we argue that Namhae Island is even better.

 Nahmae is smaller than Jeju and relatively unknown.
 It lacks the tourists who come to Jeju in droves, so anyone looking for a more low-key beach experience would love it!
 Like Jeju Island, Namhae offers a variety of things for the relaxed or adventurous traveler to enjoy.
 Beaches, hiking, shopping, cute village, and picturesque landscape will make you happy you chose this virgin destination!